KonstantinKuklin/HandlerSocketLibrary/docs/eng/Delete.md

 Delete with the opening index
 ------------
-This command will check whether there is a required index if it is not, first open and then perform Delete.
+This command will check whether there's a required index if it isn't, first open and then perform Delete.

 ```php
 $deleteQuery = $writer->delete(